bao-project/bao-docs/source/development/misra.rst

 be subject to the automatic checking of MISRA compliance by the :ref:`CI pipeline <ci>`.
 Ideally, the pull-request should not introduce any new MISRA violations.
 Developers should always strive to follow the MISRA coding guidelines.
-However, they may come to the conclusion that a violation is unavoidable and justifiable according to at least one of the :ref:`deviation reasons <deviation_reasons>`.
-If so, developers must document and request the introduction of the violation in the code base, which will be subject to approval of code reviewer.
+However, they may conclude that a violation is unavoidable and justifiable according to at least one of the :ref:`deviation reasons <deviation_reasons>`.
+If so, developers must document and request the introduction of the violation in the code base, which will be subject to the approval of a code reviewer.
 These approved violations are called deviations.
 To introduce a deviation, a developer must follow the :ref:`deviation procedure
 <deviation_procedure>` which include providing a :ref:`deviation record
 <deviation_records>`, :ref:`annotate<deviation_annotations>` all violations,
-and being explicitly approved by :ref:`MISRA managers<misra_manager>`-
+and being explicitly approved by :ref:`MISRA managers<misra_manager>`.

 .. _deviation_reasons: